darryncampbell/DataWedge-Intent-Example-4/README.md

+## This repository is out of date - please refer to the updated 'getting started' guide at [https://github.com/darryncampbell/DataWedge-GettingStarted-Samples](https://github.com/darryncampbell/DataWedge-GettingStarted-Samples)

 # DataWedge-Intent-Example-4

 This application shows how to configure the DataWedge service through the DataWedge API on a Zebra mobile device with a *Xamarin application*.
 Compare this with the [Android equivalent](https://github.com/darryncampbell/DataWedge-Intent-Example-2) of this example.